 The Island Castaway doesn’t feel as wholesome or personal as Stardew Valley, but does have a lot of the same features.
-In this game, you have been shipwrecked on an island, and must grow food, build and survive.
-There is fishing, providing for the people of your new town, and finding secrets within the island, which does feel like Stardew Valley, but The Island Castaway misses the characters within Stardew Valley, that you can get to know and become a part of.
+You have been shipwrecked on an island, and must grow food, build and survive.
+There is fishing, providing for the people of your new town, and finding secrets within the island, which does feel like Stardew Valley.
+However, The Island Castaway misses the depth of characters within Stardew Valley, that you can get to know and become a part of.
 If you are looking for a mechanic-similar game, however, The Island Castaway is your best bet.

 Kingdom Two Crowns is a strategy inspired by the Japanese culture of the Middle Ages.
 The player will have to complete such tasks as populating feudal Japan, enlisting the support of ninjas, building castles, planting sakura, making a strong economy, and repelling the attacks of a mythical evil.
 Also, you have the option of playing with your friend.
 The co-op will allow you to explore territories much more effectively, study technologies, strengthen your defense, and fight enemies.
 The gameplay of Kingdom Two Crowns is a bit more into planning, however, those games have a lot of similar features to Stardew Valley.

 New World: Castaway Paradise is a game in which the player goes to a tropical island.
 It will be your personal island, where you can create whatever you want in the style of Stardew Valley or Harvest Moon.
 Catch fish, decorate your house, grow vegetables and fruits, and complete quests.
 On the big island, you can also meet other settlers who periodically need a different kind of help.
 In addition, New World: Castaway Paradise has an automatic change of seasons, which affects the gameplay and makes it more diverse.